 Washington District Of Columbia, USA Travel Guide

-The city's food scene draws from Mid-Atlantic influences, focusing on fresh seafood like crab.
+The city's food scene draws from The middle of-Atlantic influences, focusing on fresh seafood like crab.

 As a city south of the Mason-Dixon line, D.C.
 Incorporates elements of Southern cooking.
-Ethiopian cuisine notably stands out due to one of the largest Ethiopian diasporas residing here.
+Ethiopian cuisine notably stands out due to among the biggest Ethiopian diasporas residing here.

 Crab (especially crab cakes), oysters, and rockfish are basic elements, prepared to accentuate their freshness.